GUINEA CONAKRY, LIBERIA & SIERRA LEONE

-The road will bring us at the heart of the Fouta Djalon massif.
-Arrival at our hotel and lunch at Dalaba at 1,200 m.
-(3,900 Ft.) of altitude.
-In the afternoon visit to Dalaba small and quiet town.
+The road will bring us at the heart of the Fouta Djalon Massif.
+Arrival at our hotel and lunch at Dalaba at 3,900 Ft.
+(1,200 m.) of altitude.
+In the afternoon visit to Dalaba, a small and quiet town.
 Of an interest is the “casa a palabra” (the house of words) with fine bas-relief showing a Peul style.
 Here the chiefs used to get together to meet the colonial administration.

 Visit to the villa built by the colonial governor and later used by the first president of independent Guinea.
-The leader of the independence was Sekou Touré, one of the most radical activists against colonialism; he end any relation with the French and create a tide relationship with the Soviet Union’s and socialist countries becoming personal friend of Ceausescu.
-During Sekou Touré time, the country became more and more isolated, and the government turned into a dictatorship.
+The leader of the independence was Sekou Touré, one of the most radical activists against the colonialism; he kicked out the French and joined the Soviet Union’s side aligning with Ceausescu.
+Under Sekou Touré, the country became more and more isolated, and the government turned into a dictatorship.
 Some villas used by the ministers and by the guests of Sekou Touré are reminiscences of that time.
-In one of these villas Miriam Makeba met and married Stokley Carmichael, an exiled from America, former militant in the armed wing of Black Panter.
+In these villas Miriam Makeba met and married Stokley Carmichael, an exile who was among the inspirators of the armed wing of Black Panther in the US.

-Matinal departure.
-A full day to discover the largest mountain massif of West Africa: Fouta Djalon where the mountains meet the savannah and in the deep valleys the forests.
+Morning departure.
+Today we discover the largest mountain massif of West Africa: Fouta Djalon where the mountains meet the savannah and in the deep valleys the forests.
 Here the highest waterfalls make the landscape more beautiful and site the “water basin” of West Africa.
-Thanks to a fresh climate, this region has been the most appreciated holiday site during colonial time.
-Peul people origins come from this region; Peul are known for their stunning beauty and for being the best zebu breeders od West Africa.
+Thanks to a fresh climate, this region had been the most appreciated holiday site during the colonial time.
+The origins of the Fulla people (known also as Peul) come from this region; the Fulla are known for their extraordinary beauty and for being the best zebu breeders in West Africa.

-A 1.30h walk in the forest to discover the Ditin waterfall which are the highest of the region (100m.).
-After having been introduced by our connections to the elders, presenting traditional gifts as cola nuts, we will have the honour to be received by chiefs and dignitaries siting in council.
-In a very large clay round hut with a decorated grass roof, dressed in traditional costumes the descendant of one of the oldest Fulla Kingdom will tell us the history of their people and accept to answer our questions about the origins of their tribe and the traditional rules still practiced.
+A 1.30hrs walk in the forest to discover the Ditin waterfalls which are the highest of the region (100m.).
+After having been introduced by our connections to the elders, presenting traditional gifts as cola nuts, we will have the honour to be received by the chiefs and the dignitaries sitting in council.
+In a very large round clay hut with a decorated roof of grass, dressed in traditional costumes, the descendant of one of the oldest Fulla Kingdom will tell us the history of their people and accept to answer our questions about the origins of their tribe and the traditional rules still practiced.